Q: What is Seton House?

 A: Follow the steps below to apply for admission to Seton House:

 Step 1: Call, email, or come to the main office to request an application.
 Return via postal mail, email, fax or in person.
-You may also apply using our online application.
+You may also apply using our online application inquiry form.

-After you complete your application (paper or online) we ask that you call a minimum of three times per week to let us know that you are still interested in the program.
+After you complete your application (paper or online) we ask that you call a minimum of two times per week to let us know that you are still interested in the program.

 Step 2: The case manager will contact you to schedule an interview.
 (Please make sure to update us if you change your phone number) The interview will give us a chance to get to know you and answer all the questions you may have about our program.